This post is sponsored by Sprouts Farmers Market. As always, all opinions, thoughts and recipes are my own.

 Hard boil the eggs.
 (Check out this post if you are unsure the easiest way to hard boil eggs or how to peel hardboiled eggs.)

 Use the same knife to half your avocado.
-Remove the seed, too, and scoop it into the same bowl as the egg yolks.
+Remove the seed, and scoop it into the same bowl as the egg yolks.

 Use a spoon to dollop about 1 tablespoon of the filling into the whites of the eggs.